gh0st42/rf95modem/README.md

 # rf95modem MCU firmware
-This project provides a modem firmware for arduino boards with a rf95 compatible radio module and a serial interface such as the adafruit feather m0 lora device or the heltec oled lora 32 modules.
-On various ESP32 based boards optional features such as OLED status display, BLE or WiFi support can be enabled.
+This project provides a modem firmware for microcontroller boards with a RF95 compatible radio module and a serial interface such as the adafruit feather m0 lora device or the heltec oled lora 32 modules.
+On various ESP32 based boards optional features such as OLED status display, GPS, BLE or WiFi support can be enabled.

 The current default config is for device with 868.1 MHz.
-The default can be changed in `src/modem.h` with the following line: `#define RF95_FREQ 868.1`
+This can be changed in `src/modem.h` with the following line: `#define RF95_FREQ 868.1`

 ## Installation

 The recommended way for building and installing the radio firmware is to have a working installation of platformio (http://platformio.org/) on your system.

-*IMPORTANT* Edit platformio.ini to add your target platform and configure the radio pins in the build flags!
+*IMPORTANT* Edit `platformio.ini` to add your target platform and configure the radio pins in the build flags!

 Install on your device using `pio run -t upload -e heltec_wifi_lora_32_ble`